Star305/EF-PRIME-MD-V2/commands/readme.md

-# when still something from this folder remember to credit
+# when stealing something from this folder remember to credit